uowoolab/MEPO-ML/README.md

 └── ...
 ```

-### Use Case 3: Assigning charges in batches
+### Use Case 3: Batch charge assignments for all CIFs in a directory

 To assign charges for all structures in a directory, use `--src` and `--dst` to specify the input and output locations (both `/path/to/src/` and `/path/to/dst/` can be absolute or relative paths):

 ```
-python predict.py --src /path/to/src/ --dst /path/to/dst/
+python assign_mepoml_charges.py --src /path/to/src/ --dst /path/to/dst/
 ```

 This will generate new CIFs in the target directory: